Overdraft Line of Credit

 To sign up for an overdraft line of credit, contact your bank.
 Be sure to ask about all of the alternatives, such as a savings account transfer, and get familiar with the fees.
 Once it’s on your account, use it as little as possible.

 You have no money in your checking account, but several small charges hit your account: $5, $6, and $7.
-The total amount you’re short is $18.
-Your bank may charge 3 overdraft coverage fees of $35 each – one for each item.
+You're short for a total amount of $18.
+Your bank may charge three overdraft coverage fees of $35 each, one for each item.
 That’s $105 in fees to cover $15 in charges.

-With an overdraft line of credit, you borrow $18 against the line.
-Your bank charges you interest on the loan at a rate comparable to credit cards, and possibly a fee such as $5 per item covered).
+With an overdraft line of credit, you'd borrow $18 against the line.
+The bank charges you interest on the loan at a rate comparable to credit cards, and possibly a fee such as $5 per item covered.
 You repay the loan within a few weeks when your paycheck hits your checking account.
-The interest charges might be less than a dollar (or some minimum required charge of a few bucks), and you’ll pay $15 in fees instead of $105 as you would have with standard overdraft protection.
+The interest charges might be less than a dollar or some minimum required charge of a few bucks, and you’ll pay $15 in fees instead of $105 as you would have with standard overdraft protection.